 Step 1.
 REGISTER FOR YOUR RECITAL

-Before a recital can be scheduled, please register your recital with Lynn Wildman, the School of Music Academic Advisor (PAB 417A).
+Before a degree recital can be scheduled, please register your recital with Dr. Carrie Ann Delaney, the School of Music Academic Program Manager.
 While you register, she can review your progress with your degree and help with other recital related issues.

 Step 2.
 SCHEDULE A RECITAL DATE

-Make an appointment with Bridget Higgins, Operations Coordinator and recital point of contact in PAB A417N.
+To schedule a degree or non-degree recital on campus, make an appointment with Bridget Higgins, Operations Coordinator and recital point of contact in PAB A417N.
 Please come prepared with five potential recital dates that have been approved by your applied instructor to avoid a delay in scheduling and give us flexibility if your first or second choice isn’t available.
-If your applied instructor is free to join us for our meeting, they are welcome to do so.

 Step 3.
 LOCK IN YOUR RECITAL DATE